karl-richter/StyleAttack/README.md

 > **_NOTE:_** Original code and data of the EMNLP 2021 paper "**Mind the Style of Text!
 Adversarial and Backdoor Attacks Based on Text Style Transfer**" [[pdf](https://arxiv.org/abs/2110.07139)]

 This repository extends the original attack repo with an adversarial detector trained on SHAP values.
-The aim is to benchmark the capabilities of the detector to discriminate between adversarial and original samples.
+We aim to benchmark the capabilities of the detector in discriminating between adversarial and original samples.

 ### Style Attack
 Run a StyleAdv attack on a given dataset using a pre-trained victim model from huggingface and a pre-trained GPT-2 based paraphrasing model.